KaylebJay/petz-1/mokapi/README.md

 self.follow = {"group:food_meat_raw", "mobs:raw_chicken"}
 ```
 'feed_rate' (from 0.0 to 1.0) is the percentage to heal referenced to self.max_hp
+msg_full_health is optional
+sound_type is the self.sound type

 ## function mokapi.tame(self, feed_count, owner_name, msg_tamed)
 It returns true if tamed.